McCrae Homestead: McCrae family

-In 1934, one of Georgiana's grandsons, the poet Hugh McCrae, published her journals, under the title "Georgiana's Journal."
-The journal chronicled her pre– departure from England in 1838 on the Argyle in 1840 to the year 1865, including the years at Arthur's Seat from 1844 to 1851.
+In 1934, one of Georgiana McCrae's grandsons, the poet Hugh, published her journals, under the title Georgiana's Journal.
+The journal chronicled her pre–departure from England in 1838 on the Argyle in 1840 to the year 1865, including the years at Arthur's Seat from 1844 to 1851.
 Letters included in the diary that she received from Arthur's Seat from her children, George Gordon, Willie, Sandy, and Perry who were sent on ahead of their parents from Melbourne, with their tutor John McClure, express their excitement as they helped build huts, fished from the beach below the homestead and explored what was then a pristine environment teeming with bush creatures.
 They also befriended the Bunurong, the indigenous people of the Port Phillip area who taught them their language and songs.
 The four boys learned how to fish with wooden spears.
-In 1847, George wrote a detailed description of a Corroboree.
+In 1847, George McCrae wrote a detailed description of a Corroboree.

 John McClure was born on the Isle of Skye and had received an education in the classics and therefore the McCrae's sons received a fine education in conjunction with living a pioneer lifestyle.
 The Schoolhouse, one of the original huts on the property, was nicknamed "The University of Arthur's Seat", also referred to later by this same title by the Burrell family children.
-In the 1920s John Twycross made a pictorial photograph of the hut which at this stage was leaning somewhat.

-A watercolour painting was done in the late 1850s by Edward La Trobe Bateman entitled "Mr McClure's Hut."
+In the 1920s John William Twycross made a pictorial photograph of the hut.
+A watercolour painting by Edward La Trobe Bateman, in the late 1850s, was entitled "Mr McClure's Hut."

-On 19 July 1846 Georgiana wrote one of many entries in her diary, this describing the homestead.

-"Georgiana's Journal, Melbourne 1841-1865" was published in the form of a book by Hugh McCrae in 1934.
+In her diaries, Georgiana McCrae wrote extensively about life at the McCrae Homestead, including: